 Like every other festival, a good number of folk tales are associated with Rakhi as well.
 These stories have emerged from the History or mythology of the country.
 You may or may not have heard them.

 Perhaps the most popular Rakhi story is related to Krishna and Draupadi.
-Draupadi was the wife of five Pandavas, and the story has emerged from Mahabharata.
+Draupadi was the wife of five Pandavas, and the story emerged from Mahabharata.

 The story goes on like this.
 One beautiful day of Sankranti, Krishna cut his little finger while handling sugarcane.
-His wife Rukmini brought some instant help by bringing a cloth, another wife Satyabhama send some another cloth, but while Draupadi saw this, she tore off the pallu of her sari and bandaged his bleeding finger.
+His wife Rukmini brought some instant help by bringing a cloth, and another wife Satyabhama send some another cloth, but when Draupadi saw this, she tore off the pallu of her sari and bandaged his bleeding finger.

 It was a great deed, and in return, Krishna promised Draupadi to help her in her time of need and distress.
 He uttered the word Akshayam, which means never-ending.

 He kept his promise in the Kaurav sabha when the Draupadi’s saree became endless while Kaurav tried to disrobe her.
-Krishna kept his promise and saved her from the embarrassment.
+Krishna kept his promise and saved her from embarrassment.

 Another popular folk tale of Rakhi is related to Rani Karnawati and Emperor Humayun.
 This version of Rakhi story is worth mentioning.
 Rani Karnawati succeeded the throne of Mewar after the death of her husband, Raja Sanga.
 She was ruling on the name of her son Raja Vikramjeet.

 There came a time when Bahadur Shah of Gujarat attacked Mewar for the second time – he had defeated the reign of Mewar earlier.
 At that time, the queen decided to reach to his nobles.